 It’s a funny thing, to be reminded of the past by a shimmer, a passing breeze or a scent.
 But what is a human if not an amalgamation of senses, emotions and reflections?

-Observing these back-and-forths, I suddenly understood the meaning of gap — a space between the mountains where light, sound and life came bursting forth, a pause in nature’s design that humans claimed with their quotidian rituals, going to and coming fro, all the while up and down, around the sides of the gap.
-A gap is a space, but it’s far from empty!
+Observing these back-and-forths, I suddenly understood the meaning of gap — a space between the mountains where light, sound, and life came bursting forth, a pause in nature’s design that humans claimed with their quotidian rituals, going to and from, all the while up and down, around the sides of the gap.
+A gap is a space, but it’s far from empty.

 I like seeing how life goes on in my gap.
 I like smelling the fog as it comes in and erases Kingston from view, thick and yet diffuse, forcing me to imagine her lights and buildings shimmering beyond the veil.
 The conversations a gap** require apt attention too; a baby crying while my host family shouts in Patwaa*** outside my door makes it difficult to follow what’s going on.

 Often we live in the present, but not in the moment.
-We’re caught up in worries, tender thoughts of loved ones and FOMO, but we miss the playful eruptions of mirth from our three-year-old host brother, the fog dancing into our bedroom from the storm across the mountain, the smirk our admirer betrayed when we told an inside joke.
+We’re caught up in worries, tender thoughts of loved ones and the fear of missing out, but we miss the playful eruptions of mirth from our 3-year-old host brother, the fog dancing into our bedroom from the storm across the mountain, the smirk our admirer betrayed when we told an inside joke.
 It’s a fine thing to reflect and live cerebrally, but what when you have no life upon which to reflect?

-Sitting with Ed, my half-Labrador bestie in the mountains, I heard a truck honking in warning as it rounded a bend, then heard its echo two and three times over, the echoes overlapping with the original honk to sound a serendipitous chord only nature could.
+Sitting with Ed, my half-Labrador bestie in the mountains, I heard a truck honking in warning as it rounded a bend, then heard its echo two and three times over, the echoes overlapping with the original honk to sound a serendipitous chord only nature could create.
 On the other side of the gap in which our community lies, I heard the shouts of young men playing football.
-I could almost hear their conversation, but it was too harried and hurried for my ears.
+I could almost hear their conversation, but it was too muffled for my ears.